pernicius/helios-project/README.md

 # The Helios Project (C++)
 This project is a long-term endeavor.
 The ultimate goal is to create a high-performance 3D engine and some tools for managing and creating its assets.

+> [!CAUTION]
+> At the moment the project is under heavy development and it possible that it will in no way work/compile.

 ***

 ## Getting Started